Zoned Comfort: Are Mini-Split Heat Pumps Worth It in BC?

 Do I need a professional to install a mini-split?

 Absolutely.
 Installing a mini-split system involves handling high-voltage electrical connections and refrigerant lines, which requires a licensed and certified HVAC technician.
-Professional installation is also mandatory to qualify for manufacturer warranties and provincial rebates.
-Our team at Budget Heating provides expert cooling and AC services.
+Professional installation is also mandatory to qualify for manufacturer coverage and provincial rebates.
+Our team at Budget Heating provides expert [cooling and AC services](/services/cooling).

 How often do I need to clean my mini-split?